Your take-awayThis course is a great way to help you:

 • Manage and adhere to deadlines;

 Our approachThis is a writing class, so you'll be doing a lot of it.
 You'll also learn through interactive workshops, exercises, group discussions, and assignments.
 Enthusiastic participation and effort are the keys to enjoyment and success in this course.
+This course is designed for the students to meet regularly during live synchronous learning in an online virtual classroom (Zoom).

 Who benefits the most?• Anyone who wants to improve their writing skills.